 This past weekend the lovely wife announced it’s time to upgrade the plumbing fixtures in the bathrooms and kitchen.
 OK, she didn’t actually say “plumbing fixtures,” but more like the faucets and shower thingys.

 Can I do some of the work?

 Do I need to hire a plumber or, gasp, a plumbing contractor?

 You walk into the kitchen or a bathroom and notice an odor.
 You check the trash, but that’s not the culprit.
 What then is causing that smell?

-In this basic plumbing emergency post, we look at frozen pipes and how to patch a leaking pipe.
-This information is presented to give homeowners a rudimentary understanding of what’s involved and what they can do working alongside a plumber.
+In this post, and the next, we examine clogs.
+This information is presented to give homeowners a basic understanding of what’s involved and what they can do working alongside a plumber.